-We will enjoy a delicious Thai lunch before we walk up the 300 steps leading to Wat Prathat Doi Suthep, Chiang Mai’s most famous temple.
-Your guide will explain about Buddhism and the importance of this temple for Chiang Mai people.
-Enjoy the fantastic view of Chiang Mai before we descend to Wat Palad, the so-called jungle temple of Chiang Mai.
-Drive back to Chiang Mai.
+We will enjoy a delicious Thai lunch before we walk up the naga staircase of more than 300 steps leading to Wat Prathat Doi Suthep, Chiang Mai’s most famous temple.
+Your guide will explain Buddhism and the importance of this temple for the Chiang Mai people.
+Enjoy the fantastic view of Chiang Mai before we descend to Wat Phalat, the so-called jungle temple of Chiang Mai.
+Then we will drive back to Chiang Mai.

 Day 3: Chiang Mai – Pang Daeng Nai – Mae Chon